newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 initiative: Resident Experience Initiative
 ---

 The [Training Explorer](https://mycareer.nj.gov/training) is a tool that uses public sector data to help job seekers find the best training programs for their needs.
-Using the tool, residents can easily filter and compare nearly 5,000 training programs from across New Jersey to make data-informed choices about their future.
+Using the tool, residents can custom filter nearly 5,000 training programs, get information on tuition assistance, and gain valuable insight into programs that meet their skill-building needs to make data-informed choices about their future.
+This tool has been integrated into [My Career NJ](https://mycareer.nj.gov/), a new, interactive digital hub that centralizes personalized career resources.
+This work is part of the Resident Experience Initiative

 ### Challenge

 When it comes to training programs, there is no shortage of choice for those seeking to start a career, find a new one, or level up their skills.
 The prospect of spending hours poring through multiple sites to find the right one, and comparing the relative strengths of each program can be overwhelming.
 The lack of data about potential outcomes or consistency across programs makes these difficult decisions even harder.

 ### Innovation In action